exercism/v3/languages/python/concepts/enums/about.md

 #=> <Color.RED: 1>
 ```

-You can iterate through the members of the enum:
+Iterating through the members of the enum can be done with:

 ```python
 for member in Color: